JuliaPy/PyPlot.jl/README.md

 ### OS X specific instructions

-The pre-installed version of matplotlib does not work with Julia as the graphics backend is not linked correctly.
+The pre-installed version of matplotlib does not work with Julia as it does not include the Qt, GTK, or wxWidgets backends required by PyPlot.
 To display graphics within IJulia, a working matplotlib (and ipython) can be installed as part of the [anaconda](http://continuum.io/downloads) package.
 Otherwise, use the [homebrew](http://brew.sh/) package manager as follows

 ```
 brew install python gfortran freetype pyqt